MabroorA/Drama-Reccomendation-With-Spring-Boot/README.md

 # Current Progress

 Currently, the project has been initially been setup using Spring Boot project,the necessary dependencies have been configured.
+- Api connection has been made using a external "https://www.tvmaze.com/" api

 # Next Steps
 Designing the database schema for storing K-Drama information and user profiles.
 These tasks will be completed in the upcoming development phase.